Updated for 2022

 In the effort of full disclosure Frontier is the airline that we have flown the most as a family.

-Frontier Airlines is known for their extremely low fares and they often run $29 specials.
+Frontier Airlines is known for their extremely low fares and they often run $18 one way specials.
 However, if you are lucky enough to snag one of these tickets at a time and date that works with your travel schedule there are some things that you need to keep in mind.

 Frontier Airlines Seat Fees

-The seat fee is just for your seat, it doesn’t include choosing an assigned seat, that’s an extra $6 for standard seating and $20 for stretch seating.
-Now, I have no experience with Frontier’s stretch seating so I can’t speak to the value of the stretch seating.
+The seat fee is just for your seat, it doesn’t include choosing an assigned seat, that’s an extra $11 for standard seating and $20 for stretch seating.
+Stretch seating on Frontier claims that these seats offer an extra 5 to 7 inches of room, tray tables that are larger and they recline (news flash, the standard sets do not recline)

 Frontier Airlines Baggage Fees